Depression is a serious condition that affects all aspects of a person’s life. This includes the ability to be productive and successful at work.

 Watch another free webinar to learn how one employer, OCLC, is successfully implementing Right Direction at their workplace.

-Right Direction is an effort from the Partnership for Workplace Mental Health, a program of the American Psychiatric Foundation and Employers Health Coalition, Inc., and is supported by Takeda Pharmaceuticals U.S.A., Inc. (TPUSA) and Lundbeck U.S.
+Right Direction is an effort from the Center for Workplace Mental Health, a program of the American Psychiatric Foundation and Employers Health Coalition, Inc., and is supported by Takeda Pharmaceuticals U.S.A., Inc. (TPUSA) and Lundbeck U.S.